-This striking working breed originated from the province of Akita in Japan and dates to the 1600s when, legend says, it was bred to hunt the Yezo bear which overran a small island there.
+This striking working breed originated from the province of Akita in Japan and dates to the 1600s when, legend says, they were bred to hunt the Yezo bear which overran a small island there.
 Later given to the Emperor, the breed became a symbol of good luck throughout Japanese culture.

 This strong and dedicated breed not only protected their royalty, but also was used to hunt large game such as deer and wild boar and bear.
 Today, it is still considered a symbol of good luck in Japan to own an Akita.
-These dogs make popular companion dogs and are known for being alert, loyal and fearless, making them excellent watchdogs.
+These dogs make popular companion dogs and are known for being alert, loyal, and fearless, which makes them excellent watchdogs.

 This intelligent breed should be socialized early with people, especially little children, other dogs, and pets.
 If you decide to adopt an Akita into your family, you will need to start socialization as early as possible and continue to socialize your puppy into adulthood.
-This will help him have a more favorable temperament when encountering unusual situations.
-Repetition is key in training him not to be aggressive.
+This will help them have a more favorable temperament when encountering unusual situations.
+Repetition is key in training them not to be aggressive in unfamiliar situations.

 Keep in mind that if dogs, in general, are not properly socialized, they will often become anxious, depressed, or aggressive.
 When they are puppies, socialize them with other canines, other pets (especially smaller ones), new environments, and new people.
 Then, they will know they are safe around others, even when you are not there.

 Well-bred Akitas are affectionate and thrive on human companionship.
-They also bark very little, making them suitable for apartment living if you have the space.
+They also bark very little, which makes them suitable for apartment living if you have the space.
 They can easily get bored, so they will need to get an adequate amount of daily exercise and interaction.